-SELECTED DATES 1961-1971 1961 State land selections threaten continued use of lands in Minto area.
-1961 Inupiat Paitot meets to discuss protection of aboriginal rights.
-1962 "Tundra Times" is established. other Yukon River villages. rights.
-1966 Statewide conference leads to organization of Alaska Federation of Natives (AFN). protect Native use and occupancy.
-1967 First bills introduced in Congress to settle Native land claims.
-Native protests and claims to land reach 380 million acres.
-1968 Alaska Land Claims Task Force, established by Governor Hickel, recommends 40 million-acre land settlement. asserts Native land claims to be valid.
-State of Alaska.
-1970 A land claims bill is passed by the Senate, but Natives are disappointed in its land provisions.
-1971 Bills pass both houses of Congress, but differences in them
+SELECTED DATES 1961-1971

-Following acceptance by the AFN convention, President Nixon signs the Alaska Native Claims Settlement Act (P.L.
+- 1961 State land selections threaten continued use of lands in Minto - 1961 Inupiat Paitot meets to discuss protection of aboriginal rights. - 1962 "Tundra Times" is established. - 1963 Proposed Rampart Dam protested by Stevens Village and other Yukon River villages. - Alaska Task Force calls upon Congress to define Native land rights. - 1966 Statewide conference leads to organization of Alaska Federation of Natives (AFN). - Interior Secretary Stewart Udall imposes a "land freeze" to protect Native use and occupancy. - 1967 First bills introduced in Congress to settle Native land claims.
+Native protests and claims to land reach 380 million acres. - 1968 Alaska Land Claims Task Force, established by Governor Hickel, recommends 40 million-acre land settlement. - Governmental study effort (Alaska Natives and The Land) asserts Native land claims to be valid. - 1969 North Slope oil lease auction produces \$900 million for the State of Alaska. - 1970 A land claims bill is passed by the Senate, but Natives are disappointed in its land provisions. - 1971 Bills pass both houses of Congress, but differences in them require conference committee; its compromise version passes both houses. - Following acceptance by the AFN convention, President Nixon signs the Alaska Native Claims Settlement Act (P.L.
+92-203) on December 18.

-> with dedication the truthful presentation of Native problems, issues and interests.
+with dedication the truthful presentation of Native problems, issues and interests.

 The Tundra Times did not have to look very hard to find issues.
-Many problems, largely ignored by other newspapers, existed in the Native communities + inadequate educational programs, poor health care, substandard housing conditions, incidents of discrimination, and the lack of employment opportunities for Natives.
+Many problems, largely ignored by other newspapers, existed in the Native communities - inadequate educational programs, poor health care, substandard housing conditions, incidents of discrimination, and the lack of employment opportunities for Natives.